jackghg/qptest/README.md

-# qptest
+# QPtest
-QPTest is a standalone app to test LTE quectel EC2x modules(and maybe some other qualcomm modem), like in the pinephone.
+QPtest is a standalone app to test LTE quectel EC2x modules(and maybe some other qualcomm modem), like in the pinephone.
 C++ and gtk2.
 You can test calls, sms, gps, network status, internet.
 ## Install
 Require alsa lib, alsaloop, qmicli, busybox udhcpc.
 On arch: